-Associations Urge Administration to Reopen the Silica Rule; OSHA Puts Jobs and Companies at Great Risk
+Associations Urge Administration to Reopen the Silica Rule OSHA is Putting Jobs and Companies at Great Risk

 September 8, 2017

 The American Foundry Society (AFS) and five other trade associations sent a letter to the Secretary of Labor strongly urging the re-opening of the rulemaking record on the Occupational Safety and Health Administration’s (OSHA) final rule on Occupational Exposure to Respirable Crystalline Silica.

 In the letter to Secretary of Labor Alexander Acosta, the six associations said if the rule is not changed, the economic impact will include the closure of many small and mid-size foundries in numerous states.
 Enforcement of the rule is slated to begin in June 2018, and that would lead to many larger foundries closing their U.S. plants and moving those operations to Asia, Europe, and other parts of the world.

 As the letter points out, “Foundries are predominately small businesses, as 80 percent of domestic metalcasters have fewer than 100 employees.
 Many are family-owned.
 Our industry employs nearly 200,000 men and women directly and supports thousands of other jobs indirectly.
 Imported castings now comprise 20 percent of the market, mostly from China.”

 During the rulemaking process, as well as in a Aug.
 23, 2017 meeting with OSHA staff, AFS outlined the following points:

 - The rule is technologically and economically infeasible for the foundry industry.

 - The engineering and work-practice controls mandated by the rule represent a less-than-optimal regulatory approach.